A Webquest About the Reliability of Information Found on the Web

 Process

 2. Now use your list to examine the following sites.
 In each grouping there is only ONE site that is the "real" site.
-The others are hoax sites, or sites of dubious information.
+The others are hoax sites, or sites of dubious information, or even satire.

 Make a chart for each section where you identify the real website.
-Then write a short description of each that explain why you identified them as hoax websites or valid websites.
+Then write a short description of each that explains why you identified them as hoax websites or valid websites.

-Zoos - Which one is a real zoo?
+Rescue - Which one is a rescue or play area for dogs?

-Genetics - Which page gives real and accurate information about genetics?
+Genetics - Which page gives real information about genetics?

 Products - Which one would you give your money to?